Smooth duality and co-contra correspondence: Introduction

-\Section{Smooth $G$-Modules and $G$-Contramodules} Let $G$ be a locally profinite group and $k$~be a field.
+Let $G$ be a locally profinite group and $k$~be a field.
 A \emph{$G$\+module} over~$k$ is a $k$\+vector space endowed with an action of $G$ (viewed as an abstract group).
-A $G$\+module $\bM$ over~$k$ is called \emph{smooth} if the stabilizer of every element $x\in\bM$ is an open subgroup in~$H$.
+A $G$\+module $\bM$ over~$k$ is called \emph{smooth} if the stabilizer of every element $x\in\bM$ is an open subgroup in~$G$.
 The abelian category of $G$\+modules over~$k$ is denoted by $G\modl_k$ and the abelian category of smooth $G$\+modules is denoted by $G\smooth_k\subset G\modl_k$.